CristianosLeite/CristianosLeite/README.md

 <h2>What I've learned so far</h2>

 I have been studying data science and software engineering for some time.
 I am proficient in Python, C#, JavaScript, TypeScript, XAML, HTML, CSS, SQL, and currently working with .Net, Node.js, Nestjs, Angular, and PostgreSQL.
 I have experience in data analysis, data visualization and software development.
+I also have experience deploying applications in environments like Heroku and VPS using Docker and GitHub Actions.

 <h2>What I'm looking for</h2>